-What is Working Capital and Why is it Important?
+What is Working Capital, and Why is it Important?

 Working Capital Explained

 Working capital measures the difference between your company’s current assets and current liabilities.
 Essentially, it tells you what your business owns versus what your business owes.
-To understand working capital, you need to first understand the components that go into calculating it.
+To understand working capital, you need first to understand the components that go into calculating it.

 Current liabilities refer to the debt or expenses that your company owes.
 These can include taxes, rent, accounts payable, salaries, and even utilities.

 Working capital can be calculated with the formula current assets – current liabilities.
 It measures your company’s ability to pay off short-term debts.

 You can also determine working capital using the current ratio, which is current assets / current liabilities.
 For the current balance, your goal is to be at or above your industry’s average.
 However, an extraordinarily high current ratio can indicate that you are managing your assets irresponsibly.

 How to Increase your Working Capital